backdaniel/fabulae/README.md

 `./fabulae directory` where `directory` is the game directory.

-Try the included tutorial `./fabulae games/tutorial`.
+Try the included tutorial `./fabulae tutorial`.

 ## Making a game